iwdgo/postfixcalculator/README.md

 # Reverse Polish Notation calculator

 Several solutions to this well-known problem show dramatic differences depending on the approach.
-A Turing machine emulation rivals the method using the stack emulation of reference.
+A Turing machine emulation rivals the method of reference using a stack emulation.

 ## Features